natcap/invest.users-guide/source/sdr.rst

 Summary
 =======

-The objective of the InVEST Sediment Delivery Ratio (SDR) model is to map overland sediment generation and delivery to the stream.
-Increases in sediment yield are observed in many places in the world, dramatically affecting water quality and reservoir management (UNESCO 2009).
-The sediment retention service provided by natural landscapes is of great interest to water managers.
-Understanding where sediments are produced and delivered allows managers to design improved strategies for reducing sediment loads.
-Changes in sediment load can have impacts on downstream irrigation, water treatment, recreation and reservoir performance, and these impacts may be economically valued.
+The objective of the InVEST Sediment Delivery Ratio (SDR) model is to quantify and map overland sediment generation and delivery to the stream.
+Increased sediment loads to water bodies are observed in many places in the world, dramatically affecting water quality and reservoir management (UNESCO 2009).
+The sediment retention service provided by vegetation is of great interest to water managers and land managers.
+Understanding where sediments are produced and delivered allows managers to design improved strategies for reducing sediment loads through changes in land use and management practices.
+Changes in sediment load can have impacts on downstream irrigation, water treatment, recreation and reservoir performance, while soil loss from the land can reduce agricultural productivity.
+These impacts may be economically valued by combining InVEST SDR model outputs with information on avoided mitigation costs, replacement costs, or willingess to pay.

 Recent changes to the SDR model